-[Personal Stay and Annual Leave]
+[Business day and Personal Stay]

-Only ONE day is considered an official business day for the visit to the institution.
-Students must take annual leave for the rest of the period of their Educational Institution Visit Travel, including travel days but excluding weekends and Japanese public holidays.
+- Only ONE day is considered an official business day for the visit to the institution.
+Students must take Personal Time Off for the rest of the period of their Educational Institution Visit Travel, including travel days but excluding weekends and Japanese public holidays. - Length of the personal stay should be consulted and approved by the supervisors.